 Bottom Line: Good for mics with desktop stand.

 - ELIMINATES UNWANTED NOISE: The Sound Recording Booth Cube Shield features sound dampening foam that assists unwanted sounds from contaminating your recordings.
-Creates an acoustic boundary around the microphone that improves vocal audio flow
+Creates an acoustic boundary around the microphone that improves the vocal audio flow

 - RECORD LIKE A PRO: Acoustic foam platform pads that block off outside noise such as air conditioning or computer fans, reduce sound reflections or echo and attenuate unwanted acoustic interference, the soundproof filter will let you record like a pro